 God blessed David and gave him victory over all his enemies and he became more and more powerful.
 He revealed his heart when he desired to bring the Ark of the Covenant to Jerusalem and to build a house for the Name of God.
 The incident with Uzzah reveals again the holiness of God.
 It was a reminder to the people that God cannot be approached and that disobedience to God ultimately brings death.
 Uzzah may have meant well, but the Ark was to be carried by men and it was not to be touched.
 All these things point to Jesus and the necessity of a sacrifice for sin that allows those who believe to come into the presence of the one true God, the LORD Almighty!

-In his prayer David reveals his humility before the LORD.
+In his prayer, David reveals his humility before the LORD.
 He was arguably the most powerful man in the world at this time in history, but he gave all the credit to God.
 "For the sake of Your Word and according to Your will, You have done this great thing and made it known to Your servant. ...
 You have established Your people Israel as Your very own forever and You, O LORD, have become their God" (7:21, 24).
 David desired the honor of God and he understood that all that he had was a gracious gift from Him.
-We read that "David reigned over all Israel, doing what was just and right for all his people" (8:15).
-Even in the case of Mephibosheth, the son of Jonathan, David revealed the heart of God at work within him as he showed kindness to him far beyond what most would have done in his circumstances.
+We read, "David reigned over all Israel, doing what was just and right for all his people" (8:15).
 David was a powerful king, yet he had a heart for God and God described HIM as a man after His own heart (I Samuel 13:14).

 David, however, was a fallible human being, a sinner like you and me.
-But God doesn't forget His promises and He doesn't change His plans because of the failures of men.
+Yet God doesn't forget His promises and He doesn't change His plans because of the failures of men.
 David is listed in the genealogy of Jesus (Matthew 1:6) to show that God was keeping His promise.
 And in an amazing bit of grace, it was Solomon, the son of David and Bathsheba, who would succeed David and through whom the temple would be built and the kingdom of David established.
-It is a comfort to know that God can and does use sinners who humble themselves before Him, who confess their sins and repent, turning from them, and who have FAITH in Him ...
+It is a comfort to know that God can and does use sinners who humble themselves before Him, who confess their sins, repent and have FAITH in Him ...
 God uses people like you and me to do great things for Him every day.